 - Talk to them

 If you want to know how the charities you love are faring through these uncertain times, you’re probably going to have to ask.
-What setbacks did they face in 2020, and how well prepared are they for the future?
+What setbacks have they faced, and how well prepared are they for the future?
 Did they have to dip into cash reserves or furlough employees?
 Looking forward, what is their dream for the future, and what are the roadblocks to achieving it?
-(Being able to answer these kinds of questions is critical.)
+(Being able to answer these kinds of questions is critical for an organization and can help you get to know their needs much better.)

-Dave Furman, pastor of Redeemer Church in Dubai, says you can take your questions a step further.
+Dave Furman, an American pastoring Redeemer Church in Dubai, says you can take your questions a step further.
 Ask, “What can I do, this year, for you … that would completely transform your ministry?”
 Or ask it this way: “What’s something that would put you so far ahead that it would set you up for gospel success [and] be a game changer for the entire ministry?”

 - Give unrestrictedly or to operational costs